openebs-archive/node-disk-manager/README.md

 - ndm-cluster-exporter deployment, which fetches block device object from etcd and exposes it as prometheus metrics.
 - ndm-node-exporter daemonset, which runs on each node, queries the disk for details like SMART and expose it as prometheus metrics.

-The design and implementation are currently in progress.
-The design is covered under this [design proposal](./docs/design.md)
+The design of the project is covered under this [design proposal](./docs/design.md)

+## Project Status
+Currently, the NDM project is in beta.

 # Usage
 A detailed usage documentation is maintained in the [wiki](https://github.com/openebs/node-disk-manager/wiki).